MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 The client application authenticates requests to Direct Line (version 3.0) either by using a **secret** obtained from the [Direct Line channel configuration](~/bot-service-channel-connect-directline.md) page in the Azure portal or, better, by using a **token** obtained at runtime.
 The secret or token are specified in the Authorization header of each request.

 > [!IMPORTANT]
 > When you use Azure Bot Service authentication with Web Chat there are some important security considerations you must keep in mind.
-For more information, see the [security considerations](../rest-api/bot-framework-rest-direct-line-3-0-authentication.md#security-considerations) section in the REST authentication article.
+For more information, see the [security considerations](~/bot-service-channel-connect-webchat.md#keep-your-secret-hidden-exchange-your-secret-for-a-token-and-generate-the-embed) section in the REST authentication article.

 For more information, see [Authentication](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md).

 #### Web Chat

-When embedding a Web Chat control in a web page, you can use a either a **secret** or, better, a **token** obtained at runtime.
+When embedding a **Web Chat control** in a web page, you can use a either a **secret** or, better, a **token** obtained at runtime.
+Notice that the Web Chat control, uses the DirectLine channel to connect with the bot.
-For more information, see [Connect a bot to Web Chat](~/bot-service-channel-connect-webchat.md).

 Notice that when you register a bot with Azure, the Web Chat channel is automatically configured to allow testing of the bot.

 ![bot web chat testing](media/concept-bot-authentication/bot-webchat-testing.PNG)

+For more information, see [Connect a bot to Web Chat](~/bot-service-channel-connect-webchat.md).

 ### Skills

 TBD

-### Emulator
+### Bot Framework Emulator

-The emulator has its own authentication flow, and its own tokens.
-Emulator tokens, and the validation path for them, are a little different from channel tokens, and skill tokens
+The Bot Framework Emulator has its own authentication flow, and its own tokens.
+The emulator uses an instance of the **Web Chat control**, which in turn uses the DirectLine channel.

 ## User authentication